 Directions:

 Preheat broiler.
-Spread 2 tablespoons of the chutney over skinless side of fish.
+Spread 4 teaspoons of the chutney over skinless side of fish.
 Sprinkle 1/2 teaspoon of the salt and sesame seeds over fish, patting to coat.
 Place salmon skin side down on rack of broiler pan.
 Broil 4 to 5 inches from heat source 5 to 6 minutes or until fish is opaque in center.
 Meanwhile, combine remaining 1/4-cup chutney with vinegar and remaining 1/4-teaspoon salt.
 Stir in mango, avocado and cilantro.
 Serve salsa over fish.

 Tips: